leomcelroy/JSON-PCB/README.md

 These principles were:

-- Have a static easily serializable and transfrable format for describing boards.
+- Have a static easily serializable and transferable format for describing boards.
-- Make sure this format and losslessly map to Gerber.
+- Make sure this format can losslessly map to Gerber.
 - Make an editor for this format that is easy to use and allows manipulation over all aspects.

 ## The Board Format